Vijayanand700211/CSLR31_tourist_project/README.md

-# Compilation and Execution Instructions
+# To Compilation and Execution

 This guide outlines how to compile and run the project on a Linux system using the provided `Makefile`.